 In his vast catalogue of scores Giovanni Albini (b.1982) has deepened the use of quantitative methods in music and composition, developing a personal and unique mathematically informed aesthetics.
 He also devoted himself with special interest to soundtracks and sound designs for interactive media, algorithmic music and non linear composition systems, programming several interactive multimedia artworks, music software and musical video games and researching their aesthetical framework.
 As a ukulelist, he fosters the development of a new challenging and cultivated ukulele repertoire, aiming to deepen and evolve the idiomatic unique features of the instrument.
 The recordings of his music are published by Brilliant Classics, Da Vinci and Stradivarius.

-He is a tenured professor of Music Theory, Solfège and Music Perception and head of research at the Conservatory of Alessandria, where he also teaches the first Italian ukulele university class, and starting from the academic year 2021-2022 he teaches Composition at the bachelors of the Conservatory of Lugano (Swiss Confederation).
+He is a tenured professor of Music Theory, Solfège and Music Perception and head of research at the Conservatory of Alessandria, where he also teaches the first Italian ukulele university class, and he teaches Composition at the bachelors of the Conservatory of Lugano (Swiss Confederation).
+He is in the faculty roaster of the prestigious summer courses organized by Fondazione Campus Internazionale di Musica.
 He is the founding Artistic Director of the highSCORE Festival, that have premiered over two hundreds new scores.
-He teaches the seminar Quantitative Methods for Art at The University School for Advanced Studies IUSS Pavia, an Italian Public Institution devoted to research and higher education.
 He received his Ph.D in music composition from the Estonian Academy of Music and Theatre in Tallinn.
 He is the research group coordinator of ANDA – Associazione Nazionale Docenti AFAM.